How we can help

 Our Information Officers are happy to talk to you about child and adult health issues.
 We can suggest resources which might be useful to you such as our Health Series of publications (hard copies of all of our publications are available on request by phone or email).
 We will refer any questions that we are unable to answer to the UK Down’s Syndrome Medical Interest Group (DSMIG).
 DSMIG is a network of healthcare professionals – mainly doctors – from the UK and Republic of Ireland whose aim is to share and disseminate information about the medical aspects of Down’s syndrome and to promote interest in the specialist management of the syndrome.

 If you are working with women who are undergoing pre-natal testing, you may be interested in our Tell It Right Campaign.
 Has your service user got a copy of the NHS booklet Testing for Down’s syndrome in pregnancy?
-If your service user has received a pre-natal diagnosis and she has decided to continue with her pregnancy, please let her know about our booklet Continuing Pregnancy with a Diagnosis of Down’s Syndrome.
+If your service user has received a pre-natal diagnosis and she has decided to continue with her pregnancy, please let her know about our booklet Looking Forward To Your Baby.
 Your service users can call our Helpline if they have any questions about living with Down’s syndrome.